Agenda

 Hypothetical Exercises, Q & A and Review on the Do’s and Don’ts

 Toward solidifying your understanding of the enforcement process, the instructors will take you through a series of hypothetical scenarios to help you apply and understand voluntary self-disclosure best practices.
-At the end of this module, instructors will provide additional clarification and guidance and take your questions.
+At the end of this module, instructors will provide additional clarification and guidance, and take your questions.

 MODULE 7

-Tuesday, March 28, 2023 • 1:30–4:30pm EST
+March 25, 2025 • 1:30–4:30pm EST

 How to Submit a Specific License Application for Transactional Requests

-- The information necessary for OFAC to consider the application “complete”
+- The information necessary for OFAC to consider the application “complete.”

 - Differences and similarities between a specific license application and a request for interpretive guidance on general licenses